Los Angeles DUID Defense Lawyers

 - The drug taken did not actually impair your driving

 - In the case of marijuana, THC was in your system, but you were no longer high

 There are many other defenses that may be used in your case, but those would require an in-depth look into the circumstances around your charges.
 A successful defense will rely on the skill of your attorney.
 While you have a right to a public defender, a seasoned criminal defense attorney will be able to give you the time and attention you need to win your case.

 Facing a DUID charge can be stressful, even frightening.
 The team at Werksman Jackson & Quinn LLP understands.
 No one wants to be caught up in the criminal justice system.
 The best way to face these charges, however, is head-on.
 Which is exactly what our attorneys will do for you.
-If you or a loved one have been charged with a DUID, then you need the aid of a skilled Los Angeles criminal defense attorney.
+If you or a loved one have been charged with a DUID, then you need the aid of a skilled Los Angeles DUI defense attorney.
 Call our firm at (213) 688-0460 and let us help you.

 Recent Case Results